-Envestra stated that the types of workers included in the 'general labour' category were 'mainly clerical-administration, professionals and managerial staff providing mainly administration and corporate services'.
-79 The 'general labour' escalator forecasts labour price growth in the Property and Business Services (PBS) sector using the ANSIC 1993 classification scheme.
-However, Access Economics provided forecasts based on the 'administrative and support services' (ASS) ANZSIC 2006 industry classification.
-In its Victorian electricity decisions, the AER used a weighted average of EGW labour and ASS sector labour to forecast the rate of internal labour cost escalation.
-80 Envestra has provided detailed separate weightings for its EGW labour, and general labour.
+using the ANSIC 1993 classification scheme.80 However, Access Economics provided forecasts based on the 'administrative and support services' (ASS) ANZSIC 2006 industry classification.
+The AER used a weighted average of EGW labour and ASS sector labour to forecast the rate of internal labour cost escalation in its Victorian electricity decisions.81 The AER notes that Envestra has provided detailed separate weightings for its EGW labour, and general labour.
 The AER considers the ASS classification reasonably reflects the type of labour in Envestra's 'general labour' workforce.